Mecsengineering

 Why Nozzle Reinforcement Matters?

-Nozzles are openings in a pressure vessel that allow for inlet or outlet of gases, liquids, or inspection tools.
-These openings create areas of stress concentration.
-If they are not properly reinforced, they can lead to fatigue, failure, or code non-compliance.
-That’s why, CRN reviewers check the nozzle design carefully, especially reinforcement methods and calculations.
+Nozzles are openings in a pressure vessel that allow the passage of fluids, gases, or inspection tools.
+These openings create localized stress concentrations, which can lead to fatigue, cracking, or even failure if not properly reinforced.

 Key Areas CRN Reviewers Evaluate